 Kegel’s movements should include the relaxation segment – this ensures the pelvic floor is released after each contraction.

-If sitting to whilst doing the Kegel exercise, sit upright with a good posture.
+If sitting whilst doing the Kegel exercise, sit upright with a good posture.
 It’s all about isolating those pelvic floor muscles.
 So squeeze and lift those pelvic floor muscles to gain control of those embarrassing moments.

 Kegel Balls and Vaginal Weightlifting